ScreamZ/kuzzle-guide/source/includes/user_guide/_01-installation-linux.md

 #### Run it again

-To run kuzzle again, you will need to redo following steps (prerequist are still need as well):
+To run kuzzle again, you will need to redo following steps (prerequist are still needed as well):

 ```bash
 # Proxy